The 30-Day Challenge: Why One Month Can Transform Your Habits

 Deciding these rules in advance prevents in-the-moment rationalization.

-Rule 4: Plan for Obstacles
+What about Rule 4: plan for obstacles?

 Every challenge will encounter obstacles.
 Plan for them: